LSF Global

 It’s best used alongside other valuation methods like Discounted Cash Flow (DCF) or Precedent Transactions for a fuller picture.

-No two companies are exactly alike—differences in management, operations, or geography can affect comparisons.
+two companies are exactly alike—differences in management, operations,

-Multiples fluctuate—they change with time, trends, and investor sentiment.
+- Multiples fluctuate—they change with time, trends, and investor sentiment.

 It’s best used alongside other valuation methods like Discounted Cash Flow (DCF) or Precedent Transactions for a fuller picture.

-Why Comps Still Matters
+Why Comps Still Matters?

 Despite its imperfections, Comps remains a cornerstone of